Esports is an incredibly large and diverse beast that takes many years to grow.

 Blizzard originally announced Overwatch 2 at BlizzCon in 2019 with no release date in sight.
 However, after a long wait, we do know that players from the Overwatch League will be using an “early build” of Overwatch 2 sometime in 2022.
 For everyone else, a 2023 release looks more likely.

 Roller Champions is a 3v3 competitive multiplayer sports game played from a third-person perspective.
-It’s set to release in 2022 (possibly April?), bringing a thrilling, goal-seeking gameplay experience to PC, Switch, PlayStation, and Xbox.
+It’s set to release in 2022 (late spring), bringing a thrilling, goal-seeking gameplay experience to PC, Switch, PlayStation, and Xbox.

 Roller Champions has a similar atmosphere as Rocket League.
 Described as a “futuristic roller derby”, players must battle for possession of the ball while skating around the ring.
 They must then carry it through checkpoints in the arena’s four quadrants to have a chance of scoring goals.